|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 3: Madagascar Highlands

 After breakfast we enjoy our drive to Antsirabe, through the highlands of Madagascar.
 On the way, we see the typical highland landscapes of rice fields and Malagasy (pronounced Malagash) architecture.

 Day 4: To Ranomafana Rainforest via Ambositra

 Today is a long travel day.
 After an early breakfast, we begin our journey to Ranomafana Rainforest with a drive south to Ambositra (which means "Place of Eunuchs").
-Here where we see fine local woodcarvers.
-We continue onward to Imahasoavahiny where we enjoy a local lunch overlooking the picturesque Ambohimahasoa village.
+Here we see fine local woodcarvers.
+We continue onward to Imahasoavahiny, where we enjoy a local lunch overlooking the picturesque Ambohimahasoa village.

 Day 5: Ranomafana Rainforest

 This beautiful national park lies at an altitude of 2,600-3,900 ft (793-1,189 m) and is comprised mainly of rainforested hills, carved by numerous small streams feeding the whitewater of the Namorona River.
 The park itself is home to 29 species of mammals, including 12 species of lemurs.
 On an average day in the park we see red-bellied lemurs, red-fronted lemurs, and Milne-Edwards sifakas (commonly called chocolate sifakas).
 We may even glimpse a golden bamboo lemur, which is unique to this park and only recently discovered.

-A short drive to the south takes us to Sahambavy tea plantation located just west of Fianarantsoa (locally abbreviated to Fianar).
+A short drive to the south takes us to Fianarantsoa (locally abbreviated to Fianar).
 Fianar has long been known as the academic and intellectual center of Madagascar.
-It is a charming town, dominated by the backdrop of 4,500-foot (1,372 m) Mount Kianjasoa.
+It is a charming town, dominated by the backdrop of 4,500 foot (1,372 m) Mount Kianjasoa.

 Day 7: Anja Park Hike, to Isalo

 Today is a long travel day.
 We set out early for the journey to Isalo National Park.
 Along the way we enjoy a visit and hike in Anja Park.
 Anja Park not only offers incredible scenery, but is also known for being a great location to view ring-tailed lemurs.
-After a picnic lunch we continue our drive and leave the lush highlands and drive down to a desert-like environment in the south-west.
+After a picnic lunch we continue our drive leaving the lush highlands and drive down to a desert-like environment in the south west.
 In the heart of this semi-desert lies the magnificent Isalo Massif with its stark beauty.
 This stunning park is home for the next 2 nights.